 A CHILD'S ZIP CODE, RACE, OR FAMILY INCOME SHOULDN'T BE DESTINY

 Montana State University & NGPF’s collaborative analysis of over 11,000 public high school course catalogs shows glaring gaps in financial education access by race, wealth, and locale.
 Share NGPF’s State of Financial Education Annual Report (below) with your local superintendent, directors of curriculum and instruction, school board members, and state education officials.

 READ THE LATEST REPORT

 1 Stoddard, C. and Urban, C. (2018).
 The Effects of K-12 Financial Education Mandates on Student Postsecondary Education Outcomes.

-2 Harvey, M. (2017) Impact of Financial Education Mandates on Younger Consumers’ Use of Alternative Financial Services.
-Pardee RAND Graduate School, University of Wisconsin - Madison
+2 Harvey, M. (2019) Impact of Financial Education Mandates on Younger Consumers’ Use of Alternative Financial Services.
+The Journal of Consumer Affairs.

 3 Experian News & Research, 2019.
 Survey: Generation Z Keen on Learning About Personal Finance and Credit.